Andy-Robertson/GitHub-repository-of-recipes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

+This recipe was handed down to me from my mum who used to bake a lot, so you could say its a family recipe.

 What you need
 =============